 Margot Bowman is a globally-minded filmmaker who creates new worlds of possibility and power.
-Raised in London, Bowman is currently based between New York and Los Angeles.
+Raised in London, Bowman is currently based between London and New York.

 From transcendent music videos to culturally urgent films, Bowman’s work centers women and reveals the meaningful, undeniable truths that bring us closer to one another.